Parental Alienation Syndrome

 What does alienated mean in family law UK?

-Many people do not seem to understand what does alienated mean.
-Similarly in family law there is no set definition of alienation.
-However Cafcass use the term alienating behaviours to describe circumstances where there is an ongoing pattern of negative attitudes, beliefs and behaviours of one parent that has the potential or expressed intent to undermine or obstruct the child’s relationship with the other parent”.
-Parental alienation could be one common reason as to why a child may not want to spend time with the other parent.
-A child may directly state they do not want to see the other parent, or alternatively the child or the resident parent may make excuses to not see the other parent.
-This behaviour will commonly repeat itself as opposed to being one isolated incident.
+Parental alienation could be one common reason why a child may not want to spend time with the other parent.
+A child may directly state they do not want to see the other parent, or alternatively the child or the resident parent may make excuses to avoid contact.
+This behaviour typically repeats itself rather than being one isolated incident.
 Our specialists consider below what signs of alienation can be noted or what behaviours apply where parental alienation is taking place.

 What are signs of parental alienation?